-Treatment Guidance for Chronic HCV Infection
+Treatment Guidance for Chronic Hepatitis C Virus (HCV) Infection

-MCOs shall establish a system to cover treatment of members over the age of 17 years old with active Hepatitis C infection for the appropriate amount of time that the therapy requires for the member's diagnosis.
-The system will consist of:
+MCOs shall establish a system to cover treatment of members over the age of 17 years old with active Hepatitis C infection for a minimum of three (3) months, consisting of:

-- The approval process of properly requested treatments for members with chronic HCV infection using the Uniform New Mexico HCV Checklist for Centennial Care (See MAD 634 Attached); - The development of a provider incentive plan to expand the number of practitioners treating HCV in New Mexico, including: - Incentive(s) to receive training in the treatment of chronic HCV infection; - Incentive(s) to begin treating such patients; and - Incentives for treatment of each patient; - Not using active alcohol or drug use as screening criteria for the treatment, approval or denial process; - Not using the specialty of the requesting provider as screening criteria for treatment, approval or denial;

-- Referral of all members to a community health worker, Care Coordinator, or MCO specialty pharmacist at the time of a drug treatment request for guidance and treatment compliance; - Quarterly data submission concerning number of requests, approvals, and denials by fibrosis stage (or equivalent) and genotype for all treatment requests; - Sending a representative to attend quarterly meetings with other MCOs and MAD representatives as part of the ongoing HCV workgroup to review current data and recent guidance revisions and propose evidence-based future revisions to treatment guidelines; - A comprehensive plan of outreach to the MCOs' referring providers requesting oral drug treatment for chronic HCV-infected patients; - A comprehensive plan to expand HCV case finding efforts and screening efforts; and - A comprehensive plan to expand HCV screening efforts to conform to USPSTF/CDC/ American Association for the Study of Liver Diseases (AASLD)/ Infectious Diseases Society of America (IDSA) guidelines.
+- The approval process of properly requested treatments for members with chronic HCV infection using the Uniform New Mexico HCV Checklist for Centennial Care (See MAD 634 Attached); - The development of a provider incentive plan to expand the number of practitioners treating HCV in New Mexico, including: - a.
+Incentive(s) to receive training in the treatment of chronic HCV infection; - b.
+Incentive(s) to begin treating such patients; and - c.
+Incentives for treatment of each patient; - Not using active alcohol or drug use screening criteria for the treatment, approval or denial process; - Not using the specialty of the requesting provider as screening criteria for treatment, approval or denial; - Referral of all members to a community health worker, care coordinator, or MCO specialty pharmacist at the time of a drug treatment request for guidance and treatment compliance; - Quarterly data submission concerning number of requests, approvals, and denials by fibrosis stage (or equivalent) and genotype for all treatment requests; - Sending a representative to attend quarterly meetings with other MCOs and MAD representatives as part of the ongoing HCV workgroup to review current data and recent guidance revisions and propose evidence-based future revisions to treatment guidelines; - A comprehensive plan of outreach to the MCOs' referring providers requesting oral drug treatment for chronic HCV-infected patients; - A comprehensive plan to expand HCV case finding efforts and screening efforts; and - A comprehensive plan to expand HCV screening efforts to conform to USPSTF/CDC/AASLD/IDSA guidelines.